 PFOA is then used to make polytetrafluoroethylene, also known as PTFE.
+Both of these chemicals are part of a group known as Perfluorinated Substances (PFASs).
 These are the two chemicals that are causing so much concern and questions when using nonstick cookware and wondering if non stick cookware is safe.

 There are have been reports of birds dying when exposed to fumes coming from using Teflon-coated pans in the home.

 The American Cancer Society also warns of possible flu-like symptoms when using non-stick cookware at high heat.